wildfish/django-gdpr-assist/docs/upgrading.rst

 problems when wanting to anonymise third party models.
 This flag has now been moved to a new model in the gdpr-assist app, linked to your objects using a generic foreign key.

+If you migrate without following these instructions, you will lose information about which database objects have been anonymised.

 Migrating your data
 ...................